Cynthia Bathurst: Appearances

 Bathurst spoke in February 2010 at the University of Illinois Humane Education Seminar about "Building a Safe and Humane Community."

 In 2011, she was a presenter at Chicago VeganMania, giving a workshop titled "Lifetime Bonds: At-Risk Youth and At-Risk Dogs Helping One Another."
 She participated in April 2011 at the University of Kansas School of Law's symposium on prosecuting animal cruelty.

-She is a regular speaker each year at Best Friends' annual No More Homeless Pets Conference.
+She was a regular speaker at Best Friends' annual No More Homeless Pets Conference.

 She spoke before the Federal Communications Commission at a July 13, 2011, public hearing about consideration of a merger between Comcast and NBC Universal effecting TV coverage of Safe Humane Chicago's events and programs.
 She has also appeared on Chicago's WGN Radio.